 The Hierarchy window displays a hierarchy tree of all classes used by the current module.
 The window has two panes: one for the class list, the other for the class hierarchy tree.
 This window shows you the relationship of the classes used by the current module.
-By using this window's SpeedMenu commands, you can examine any class's data members and member functions.
-See Chapter 11 for more information about using the Hierarchy window.
+Using this window's SpeedMenu commands, you can examine the data members and member functions (for C++ programs) or fields and methods (for Object Pascal programs) of any class.
+See Chapter 10 for more information about using the Hierarchy window.